POLICIES, PROCEDURES, & GUIDELINES

 - Applications are evaluated and approved based on information provided such as class ideas, background check, and space availability.
 We reserve the right to deny membership to anyone for any reason.
 We do not discriminate based on race, gender, or ethnic origin.

-- Returning members from preceding semester receive first consideration during early application period.
+- Returning members from preceding semester receive first consideration.

 - Applications submitted after the deadline are held on a wait list for current and/or following semester.